joaocarlosjunior/joaocarlosjunior/README.md

 ### About me
 I am a 24 year old Brazilian computer science student.
 Currently I seek to improve my knowledge to be implemented in future projects.
 - 👀 I’m interested in learn Web Development with JavaScript.
-- 🌱 I am currently learning Java in the Programming Language discipline at college.
+- 🌱 I am currently learning Java in the Programming Language course at college.

 <!---
 joaocarlosjunior/joaocarlosjunior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.